alexeygumirov/pandoc-beamer-how-to/README.md

 This is a short guide about how I make PDF slides using **beamer** format output from the **pandoc**.

-I use default template and one of the pre-defined themes, color themes and font themes.

 ## How-to for docs preparation

 ### Tools

 - **pandoc**

-	- template: I use default template.
+	- template: I use my own modified template in order to produce nicer looking listings of code.
+This template you can download [here](pandoc/templates/default_mod.latex).

 	> Matrix of beamer themes: [https://hartwork.org/beamer-theme-matrix/](https://hartwork.org/beamer-theme-matrix/)